 In 2100 B.C. the city of Ur attempted to establish a dynasty for a new empire.
 The ruler of Ur-Namma, the king of the city of Ur, brought Sumerians back into control after Utu-hengal, the leader of the city of Uruk, defeated the Gutians.

-Under Ur-Namma, the first code of law in recorded history appeared.
+Under Ur-Namma, the first code of law in recorded history, The Code of Ur-Nammu, appeared.
 Ur-Namma was attacked by both the Elamites and the Amorites and defeated in 2004 B.C.

 Choosing Babylon as the capital, the Amorites took control and established Babylonia.

 Kings were considered deities and the most famous of these was Hammurabi, who ruled 1792–1750 B.C.
 Hammurabi worked to expand the empire, and the Babylonians were almost continually at war.

 Hammurabi’s most famous contribution is his list of laws, better known as the Code of Hammurabi, devised around 1772 B.C.

 Hammurabi’s innovation was not just writing down the laws for everyone to see, but making sure that everyone throughout the empire followed the same legal codes, and that governors in different areas did not enact their own.
 The list of laws also featured recommended punishments to ensure that every citizen had the right to the same justice.

 In 1750 B.C. the Elamites conquered the city of Ur.
 Together with the control of the Amorites, this conquest marked the end of Sumerian culture.

 The Hittites, who were centered around Anatolia and Syria, conquered the Babylonians around 1595 B.C.